johnwr-response/boot5fsb5mw/NOTES.md

 ### Modals

 - Use Bootstrap’s JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content

+### Popovers & Tooltips

+- Add Bootstrap popovers, like those found in iOS, to any element on your site
+- Add custom Bootstrap tooltips with CSS and JavaScript using CSS3 for animations and data-bs-attributes for local title storage